light-curve/light-curve/README.md

 - `.ci` Continuous integration related stuff, currently it is just a custom Docker [maturin](https://github.com/pyo3/maturin) image used to publish x86-64 Linux Python packages via Github Actions
 - `.github` GitHub related utils, such as dependabot configuration and Actions workflows

+### Visioning

+All package versions are unrelated, which means that `light-curve-python v0.a.b` can depend on `light-curve-dmdt v0.d.e` and `light-curve-feature v0.f.g`.
+We use [semver](https://semver.org), so a release `0.3.0` can be backward incompatible with `0.2.5` version of the same crate.
+Please refer to `CHAMGELOG.md` in sub-directories for the changes between versions.

 ### Citation

 If you found this project useful for your research please cite [Malanchev et al., 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502.5147M/abstract)